Come to A Land I Will Show You

 Despite seemingly impossible odds, God chose Abraham and Sarah as progenitors of the nation of Israel.
 Sarah, considered barren and well beyond childbearing age, miraculously conceived and gave birth to a son at 90 years of age!

 Before the promised heir was born, God pledged the land of Israel as an inheritance to Abraham and his descendants.
-Although he did not live to see the fulfillment of God’s promise, Abraham lived a life of faith convinced that all would be fulfilled as promised.
+Although he did not live to see the complete fulfillment of God’s promise, Abraham lived a life of faith convinced that all would be accomplished as promised.
 Two millennia later, Stephen reminded that the nation of Israel stands as an enduring testimony of Abraham’s faith and God’s faithfulness to him.

 1) Bible opened to Isaiah.
 By, Ken Horn, [CC BY 2.0] via Wikimedia Commons – Enhancement: MKM Portfolios